schkwve/sailfish/README.md

 # So... what can it do?

-As of now, Sailfish is in a very early stage of development.
-I'm working on implementing SMTP to _just work_.
-Then, security functions will come next, and the GUI last.
+As of now, Sailfish is in a very early stage of development, so... not much.

 # Building